IsaacScript/isaacscript/docs/function-signatures-custom.md

 Fires on the first frame that an item becomes queued (i.e. when Isaac begins to hold the item above his head).

+Note that this callback will only fire once per Forgotten/Soul pair.

 - When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `ItemType` provided.
 - When registering the callback, takes an optional third argument that will make the callback only fire if the `CollectibleType` or the `TrinketType` matches the ID provided.